Graduate School of Biomedical Sciences Policies and Procedures

 • Two members must be members of the graduate faculty of the program;

-2. Submission of a manuscript: When members of the Supervising Committee have approved the manuscript, the candidate must submit the manuscript to a peer reviewed scientific journal.
+• Submission of a manuscript: After approval by the Supervising Committee, the candidate must submit the manuscript to a peer-reviewed scientific journal.
 The manuscript must be written within the publication specifications of the selected journal.
 The manuscript must be submitted, in press, or published during the interval that the candidate was enrolled in the program.
 Manuscripts unrelated to the approved research project, such as case reports or book chapters, are not acceptable for completion of the manuscript requirement.
 The manuscript should be provided to the Supervising Committee for review and approval prior to submission to the program COGS.
 The manuscript can be submitted to the program COGS at any time; however, in cases with impending graduation deadlines, the approved manuscript should be provided to the program COGS in accordance with the manuscript graduation timeline for the graduating term.
 The candidate also has the responsibility to ensure adequate time for review and modification of the manuscript.
 When a manuscript is submitted to the GSBS Dean's Office, it should be accompanied by:

 Option 1: The COGS may elect to require that the thesis be defended in a formal Final Oral Examination scheduled through the Graduate School Dean's Office and open to all interested persons.
 The following procedures apply.

-The Request for Final Oral Examination Form (GSBS Form 40), signed by the Supervising Committee members, should be submitted to the Chair of the COGS, who shall indicate approval by signature via IMPACT and transmit the Request to the Graduate School Dean's Office for approval by the dean.
+The Request for Final Oral Examination Form (GSBS Form 40), signed by the Supervising Committee members, should be submitted to the Chair of the COGS, who shall indicate approval by signature in the graduate school electronic tracking system to the Graduate School Dean's Office for approval by the dean.

 A copy of the Abstract, Vita and CV should be submitted with the request for the candidate's file in their department, the Office of the University Registrar, and the Graduate School Dean's Office.

 The Supervising Committee members vote on the candidate's success or failure on the examination; more than one vote for failure signifies failure on the Final Oral Examination.
-The Supervising Committee submits the Report on Final Oral Examination (GSBS Form 41) via IMPACT to the COGS.
+The Supervising Committee submits the Report on Final Oral Examination (GSBS Form 41) via the graduate school electronic tracking system.
 In the event of a failing performance by the candidate, the Supervising Committee shall also submit to the COGS and the dean a recommendation regarding remedial action or further examinations; in such cases, the COGS shall decide upon the recommendation or other action to be taken.
 In the event of a successful performance by the candidate, the COGS shall vote on whether to approve the recommendation by the Supervising Committee for granting of the degree.

 Theses will be made available to the public.
 A candidate may request permission from the graduate dean to temporarily delay making the thesis available to the public in order to protect patent of other rights.
 This request must be supported by a written recommendation from the supervising professor.
 The graduate dean in consultation with the supervising professor will make the final decision regarding delayed publication.